 College enrollment has increased substantially over the past two decades, at rates roughly similar to those seen at universities.
-However, data collection on the college side is less reliable and Statistics Canada has changed the way it counts vocational education students, so some of the increase may be more nominal than real.
-Nevertheless, the increase on the college side is even more significant when one considers that many tens of thousands of college students were removed from the college count in Alberta and British Columbia when several institutional statuses changed from college to university.
+However, data collection on the college side is less reliable and Statistics Canada has changed the way it counts vocational education students, so some of the increases may represent statistical artifacts rather than real change.
+Nevertheless, the increase on the college side is significant when one considers that many tens of thousands of college students were removed from the college count in Alberta and British Columbia when several institutions changed status from college to university.